 Dog Names Meaning Protector

-It’s never a bad idea to start with words that simply mean the same thing as protection or protector.
+When deciding what you should name your dog, it’s never a bad idea to start with words that simply mean the same thing as protection or protector.
 These words can work either as dog names on their own or as root words for creating your own dog name.
 What’s important, though, is that you find a synonym that really captures what you’re looking for when you choose your dog’s name.
 Fortunately, there are plenty of words from which you can choose.

 For many, it’s not so much ‘protection’ that matters as a word as it’s the concept.
 That’s why many people choose words as bases for their dogs’ names that have an aura of protection about them.
 Bulwark and Fortress (or Fort), for example, can both be great roots because they are structures that are made to defend people.
 Likewise, Shield can be a great name because it’s something that people carry around for their own protection.